iamstoick/snoopy/README.md

-# HTTP Headers Checker for Pantheon Sites
+# What is Snoopy?

-CacheChecker is a web browser tool that inspect HTTP response headers.
+Snoopy is a web browser tool that inspect HTTP response headers.
 This tool is designed specifically for sites on [Pantheon](https://pantheon.io) webops platform.
+However, this tool will still work on sites not hosted in Pantheon.

+Give it a try!

 ** How to use this tool?**